Abdou-web-dev/CRUD-React-App/thingsToAdd.md

+//replace the menu with a collapsible menu when the user is logged in and when the screen is small < 450px

+//if the overflow-x problem wont be fixed on smartphone view, replace the form with a kind of a stepper,
+// 1st the user must enter their username , email...., with a submit btn for each step
+//and make it repsonsive

 1)++add updte functionality to workouts

 2)++add fnct : if a workout already exists , dont add it , show a msg saying that it already exists . ......